brianmickey/100-days-of-code/r1-log.md

 ### R0D14
 Landing Page passes tests in codepen, so that works.
 Whenever I try to fix my header when scrolling though, everything goes wacky.
 More to learn.

+### R0D15
+Fixed header/nav bar, now passing all tests.
+Need to finish adding content and polish before moving on.